zchee/golang-wiki/Gomote.md

 ## Access token

+**Note that as of May 2021, new access tokens are not being created except for Go team members.
+We apologize for any trouble this causes.**

-To get an access token, you will need to ask one of the editors of the `golang-org` Google Cloud project (TODO: how do I found out who those people are?) to provide you with the hash reported by running <code><a href="https://golang.org/x/build/cmd/genbuilderkey">genbuilderkey</a> user-$USER</code>, where `$USER` is your computer's username (as reported by `echo $USER`, or `echo $USERNAME` on Windows).
+To get an access token, file an issue with the `access:` prefix and cc `@golang/release-team`, asking them to provide you with the hash reported by running <code><a href="https://golang.org/x/build/cmd/genbuilderkey">genbuilderkey</a> user-$USER</code>, where `$USER` is your computer's username (as reported by `echo $USER`, or `echo $USERNAME` on Windows).
 Write the resulting token to the gomote config file, as in this hypothetical example:

 ```
 $ echo d41d8cd98f00b204e9800998ecf8427e > $HOME/.config/gomote/user-$USER.token